 To take the exam, you will need to file a registration form and pay the necessary fees.
 Once your eligibility has been confirmed, you will receive an acknowledgment form with an authorization number, testing opportunity window, instructions, and access to exam support.
 The first part of the CMA exam deals with planning, control, and performance, and consists of two essays and 100 multiple-choice problems.
 The second part of the exam is about decision making regarding financial issues.
 You might register to take your first exam sometime in your first year of accessing the CMA program, and you will need to complete both sections within 36 months.
-Once certified, CMAs must meet continuing education requirements to stay apprised of any changes within the field and to prove that they are keeping their skills current.
+Once certified, CMAs must meet continuing education requirements to stay apprised of any changes within the field and to prove that they are keeping their accounting skills current.

 There are many certifications available to help accounting professionals specialize their skills and demonstrate their competency to potential employers and clients.
 Here are just a few of the popular certifications that accounting professionals can earn.